wildfly/quickstart/kitchensink-ear/README.md

 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a ${product.name} server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](${use.eclipse.url}).

-For this quickstart, follow the special instructions to build [Quickstarts Containing an EAR](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#quickstarts-containing-an-ear)
+For this quickstart, follow the special instructions to build [Quickstarts Containing an EAR](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#deploy-and-undeploy-a-quickstart-ear-project)

 1. Right-click on the `${project.artifactId}-ear` subproject, and choose `Run As` --> `Run on Server`.
 2. Choose the server and click `Finish`.
 3. This starts the server, deploys the application, and opens a browser window that accesses the running application at <http://localhost:8080/kitchensink-ear-web>.
+4. To undeploy the project, right-click on the `${project.artifactId}-ear` project and choose `Run As` --> `Maven build`.
+Enter `wildfly:undeploy` for the `Goals` and click `Run`.

 ## Debug the Application